DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-3-induction-tutor-materials.md

 - 7l Responding consistently to pupil behaviour

+#### Think-pair-share activity

-2. Think-pair-share activity: Ask ECTs to think about their class, or a class they teach.
+Ask ECTs to think about their class, or a class they teach.

 Ask: What would you change about the behaviour of that class?